All Episodes

 Joe Biden did that.

-But the truth is that's the difference.
+But the truth is, that's the difference.

-So, you know, let's let's hope springs eternal here.
+So, you know, Hope Springs Eternal here.

-We've got to fight, we've got to fight to win.
+We've got to fight to win.

-I mean, for four years they've known the truth and they don't care.
+I mean, for four years, they've known the truth and they don't care.

 They don't care.